 With more complex and difficult skills such as the back full twist or double full twist, the problem becomes more common in students struggling to achieve them.
 The most common problem here is the lack of proper technique.
 It becomes very frustrating for the student when they are not able to get the skill.

 When learning these types of skills, there are prerequisites that need to be accomplished first – and accomplished correctly.
 To learn a back full twist, the student must first learn a proper back layout -which is not an easy skill to accomplish properly.
 To learn a good back layout, the student must have a great round-off and back handspring.

 If these prerequisites are not accomplished with good technique, the student may never learn their desired skill.
 I’ve worked with many students who fall into this category and the last thing they want to do is take a step back and work to perfect the basics.
 However, this is what must be done if they are going to learn the more difficult skills.

 The bottom line in this scenario is that steps should not be skipped in skill development.
 Why can’t they get it?
 More than likely, too many steps were skipped early in their development.

-I am in the process of publishing my first training manual: “Beginner Tumbling Training” .
-This will be a useful tool in training for all and any needing to learn proper technique and safety.
+My training manuals: “Beginner Tumbling Training” and “The Round-Off and Back Handspring”.
+These are useful tools in training for all and any athletes needing to learn proper technique and safety.
 Great for gymnastics, cheerleading, dance, martial arts, and more.
-I will keep you posted on that progress.